Browse by Medical Category

 Members of CORe and the MGH Center of Psychiatric Oncology and Behavioral Sciences (l-r) Donna Greenberg, MD, Amy Corveleyn, MSW, LICSW, Carlos Fernandez-Robles, MD, Kelly Irwin, MD, and Joseph Greer, PhD, at the 1st Annual “Bridging the Divide: Mental Health and Cancer Care” Symposium in May 2017.

-CORe Director Jennifer Temel, MD and CORe faculty member Ryan Nipp, MD at the 2015 American Society of Clinical Oncology (ASCO) Annual Meeting in Chicago, IL.
-Dr. Nipp was honored with a 2015 Conquer Cancer Foundation of ASCO Merit Award in Palliative Care.
+CORe Director Jennifer Temel, MD and CORe faculty member Areej El-Jawahri, MD with CORe member Daniel Lage, MD (center) at the 2017 American Society of Clinical Oncology (ASCO) Annual Meeting in Chicago, IL.
+Dr. Lage is a 2016 Conquer Cancer Foundation Medical Student Rotation Award recipient.

 Jennifer Temel, MD receives the 2017 Award for Excellence in Scientific Research from the American Association of Hospice and Palliative Medicine.